 Right around Gibson Square Gardens is where you’ll have the best Sunday Roast in all of London: The Pig and Butcher.
 This farm-to-table local gastropub is a dream, sourcing locally and responsibly.
 Read my more in-depth review here.

 Beyond the lovely squares, there is another worthwhile walk along part of Regent’s Canal.
 The Canal runs from the Paddington Arm of the Grand Union Canal to the Limehouse Basin and the River Thames in east London.
 It runs through many neighbourhoods and areas in London, like Regent’s Park, Camden, King’s Cross and then Islington.
 While the canal walk in Islington is limited (due to a massive boat-only tunnel), Islington is the perfect spot to start your walk either west or east.
-You can either start out near Caledonian Road and walk westwards, or start out near Duncan Terrace Gardens to walk eastwards.
+You can either start near Caledonian Road and walk westwards or start near Duncan Terrace Gardens to walk eastwards.

 If you’re feeling a bit hungry on your walk, you can hope off the towpath and go try Georgian cuisine for the first time (perhaps?) at Little Georgia.
 The team is also behind a more relaxed cafe in Hackney, with their more upscale restaurant being in Islington.
 Georgian food is incredible, and you have to try the country’s staple dish: khachapuri, a moreish cheese-filled bread.